Cherry Hardwood Electronics Enclosure — Design Summary¶

 Grain orientation and yield¶

-Both housing and wall plate oriented the same way — relative movement at dovetail interface near zero.
+Both Base and Wall Dock oriented the same way — relative movement at dovetail interface near zero.

 Lumber thickness — NHLA S2S minimums¶